marisalim/HbirdSeqCap/2Clean_reads_assemble/readme.md

 # Read cleaning and assembly script descriptions

 *Note: I wrote all of the python scripts with append functions to save files.
-As a result, you need to delete old outputs if you want to rerun the script.
-Otherwise, you'll end up with old + new + new2 + ... in the results file.
+As a result, old outputs must be deleted if the script is rerun.
+Otherwise, the outputs will end up with old + new + new2 + ... in the results file.
 Append does not write over the file.
 These were all written for Python2.7.*

 ## Clean raw reads

-*This step uses CGRL's [1-ScrubReads_d script](https://github.com/marisalim/Sequence_cap_hbirds/blob/master/CGRLScripts/1-ScrubReads_d).*
+*This step uses CGRL's [1-ScrubReads_d script](../CGRLScripts/1-ScrubReads_d).*

 Required software:
 - perl 5.24.0-threads